 The aim of this study was to compare the effect of captopril and enalapril on the development of hypertension in spontaneously hypertensive rats (SHR) and to analyze mechanisms of their actions, particularly effects on oxidative stress, NO synthase activity, eNOS protein expression, and cGMP level in the heart and aorta.

 Methods

 Chemicals and drugs

 All the chemicals used were purchased from Sigma Chemicals Co.
-(Germany) except of [H]-L- arginine (Amersham, UK).
+(Germany) except of those defined in the text.

 Animals and treatment